Niah McGiff

 Group Exhibitions and Projects

-2026Everything Then is Now, Spira9, The Asylum Chapel, Peckham, London
+2026My Body is Dust, Spira9, The Asylum Chapel, London

-2025Flesh and Pixel, Alexandra Palace, East Court, The Creativity Pavilion, London (Curated, organised and participated)
+2025Flesh & Pixel, Alexandra Palace, East Court, The Creativity Pavilion, London

 2019THEESOP Summer Show, Mile End Art Pavilion, London